How aluminium extrusion works – from start to finish

 Using our computers to create sketches and drawings, we will develop a clear picture of what the final product will look like along with the measurements necessary to create it.
 This allows us to monitor the process, making tweaks where necessary to ensure that our design is to the customer’s satisfaction before proceeding.

 Once we have created the die to be used, performing the aluminium extrusion itself is a relatively straightforward process.
-In the extrusion process, an aluminium alloy is heated to 350-500 degrees before being pushed through the die at pressures.
+In the extrusion process, an aluminium alloy is heated to 350-500 degrees before being pushed through the die at pressure.
 This allows us to create aluminium profiles of up to 42m which are then pulled from the die.
 These profiles are then cut to whatever length the customer has requested.

 Should the customer request this option, we can then treat the aluminium with a range of finishes.
 The most common types of finishing we provide for aluminium profiles include mechanical (abrasive finishing methods such as polishing and buffing), anodising (immersing the profile in diluted sulphuric acid) and powder coating (paint without solvent, ideal for extending the life of the aluminium and giving it extra UV protection).
 The type of finish chosen depends on the customer’s individual requirements.